rust-embedded/rust-raspberrypi-OS-tutorials/08_timestamps/README.md

 ## tl;dr

-- We add abstractions for the architectural timer and implement them for `_arch/aarch64`.
+- We add abstractions for timer hardware, and implement them for the ARM architectural timer in `_arch/aarch64`.
 - The new timer functions are used to annotate UART prints with timestamps, and to get rid of the cycle-based delays in the `GPIO` and `UART` device drivers, which boosts accuracy.
 - A `warn!()` macro is added.